-This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors, Emphasis is placed on wellness through the study of nutrition, weight control, stress management, and consumer facts on exercise and fitness.
+This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors.
+Emphasis is placed on wellness through the study of nutrition, weight control, stress management, and consumer facts on exercise and fitness.
 Upon completion, students should be able to plan a personal, lifelong fitness program based on individual needs, abilities, and interests.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.